sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 ###  Languages

 We will provide *development languages* at the start of the shared task.
-Those languages should be used for model development, hyperparameter tuning, etc. However, **performance on the development languages will not be taken into account for the final evaluation**.
+Those languages should be used for model development, hyper-parameter tuning, etc. However, **performance on the development languages will not be taken into account for the final evaluation**.
 (Note, in particular, that this is different from the evaluation of this year's Task 0.)

 The final evaluation of all submitted systems will be on *test languages*, which we will only reveal at the beginning of the test phase (*probably around mid April*).